Kukrit Pramoj

-Mom Rajawongse Kukrit Pramoj (คึกฤทธิ์ ปราโมช, RTGS: Khuek-rit Pramot, [kʰɯ́k.rít prāː.môːt]; 20 April 1911 – 9 October 1995) was a Thai politician, scholar and professor.
-He was Speaker of the House of Representatives of Thailand 1973–1974.
-He was the thirteenth Prime Minister of Thailand, serving in office from 1975 to 1976 between Seni Pramoj, his brother's, terms.
+Mom Rajawongse Kukrit Pramoj (คึกฤทธิ์ ปราโมช, RTGS: Khuek-rit Pramot, [kʰɯ́k.rít prāː.môːt]; 20 April 1911 – 9 October 1995) was a Thai politician, author, scholar and professor.
+He was Speaker of the House of Representatives of Thailand between 1973 and 1974.
+He was the thirteenth Prime Minister of Thailand, serving in office from 1975 to 1976 between his brother Seni Pramoj's terms.
 Being the great-grandson of King Rama II, he was a member of the Thai royal family.

-He also portrayed the Prime Minister of the fictional country of "Sarkhan" in the 1963 motion picture The Ugly American with Marlon Brando.
+He also portrayed the Prime Minister of the fictional country of Sarkhan in the 1963 motion picture The Ugly American with Marlon Brando.

 Biography

-He was born on 20 April 1911 at Sing Buri Province into an cadet branch of Chakri Dynasty with Chinese ancestry.
+He was born on 20 April 1911 in Sing Buri Province into a cadet branch of the Chakri Dynasty with Chinese ancestry.
 The son of Brigadier General Prince Khamrob and his wife Daeng (Bunnag), his older brother was M.R.
 Seni Pramoj while his great-grandmother, Ampha, was of Chinese descent and was a consort of Rama II.
 He served as a corporal during the Franco-Thai War in 1940.
-Like many upper class Thais of his generation, his parents sent him and his siblings to boarding schools in England including Trent College.
-He finished his bachelor's degree in Philosophy, Politics, and Economics (PPE) from Queen's College, University of Oxford.
+As was common for members of Thailand's upper classes at the time, he was educated abroad; he attended school in England at Trent College, before reading philosophy, politics, and economics at The Queen's College, Oxford.

-Upon returning to Thailand, his first job was in the field of banking; but his true vocation was his mastery of many forms of arts, including politics and journalism.
-Put off by Hollywood's portrayal of revered nineteenth-century king, Mongkut, in the 1946 film Anna and the King of Siam, based on the semi-fictional biographical novel of the same name, Kukrit and his brother, Seni Pramoj, wrote The King of Siam speaks in 1948.
+Upon returning to Thailand, he began his career in banking, but his true vocation was his mastery of many forms of arts, including politics and journalism.
+Put off by Hollywood's portrayal of King Mongkut in the 1946 film Anna and the King of Siam (based on the semi-fictional biographical novel of the same name) Kukrit and his brother, Seni Pramoj, wrote The King of Siam Speaks in 1948.
 They sent their manuscript to the American politician and diplomat Abbot Low Moffat who drew on it for his biography entitled Mongkut the King of Siam (ISBN 974-8298-12-4), and in 1961, donated the Pramoj manuscript to the Southeast Asian Collection, Asian Division, Library of Congress.
 He wrote for Siam Rath, the newspaper that he founded.